Asha-Nair2020/Escapade/README.md

 Application requirements:
 Python Version: 3.10.4 or above.
-Please run the Mysql scripts with your password to the database on your machine to see our application working.
+For some functions to work, please install tabulate : pip install tabulate Please run the Mysql scripts with your password to the database on your machine to see our application working.